KOND

-KOND (107.5 FM, "La Jefa 107.5") is a commercial radio station that is licensed to Hanford, California, United States and serves the Fresno area.
-The station is owned by Latino Media Network; under a local marketing agreement, it is programmed by former owner TelevisaUnivision's Uforia Audio Network.
+KOND (107.5 FM, "La Explosiva 107.5") is a commercial radio station that is licensed to Hanford, California, United States and serves the Fresno area.
+The station is owned by Latino Media Network; under a local marketing agreement, it was programmed by former owner TelevisaUnivision's Uforia Audio Network until 2024.
 KOND broadcasts a Regional Mexican format.

 History

 Early years

 The station at 107.5 FM first signed on in September 1976 as KKYS.
 It was owned by Kings Broadcasters and broadcast a middle of the road music format.
 In October 1983, Kings sold KKYS and its AM sister station KNGS to Sunrise Communications for $1.75 million.
 The new owner changed the FM station's call sign to KLTK the following year.

 In August 1986, Sunrise sold the combo to Liggett Broadcasting Group for $2.8 million; at the time, KLTK aired a contemporary hit radio format.
 Liggett then flipped the FM outlet to classic rock (then known as "classic hits", a term now referring to a broad-based format featuring 1970s—1990s music).
 The call letters became KCLQ on October 27, later adjusted to KCLQ-FM in September 1987 when KNGS took on the KCLQ call sign.

 In early 1990, the station became the first FM affiliate of ABC Radio's Z Rock network, airing a syndicated format featuring hard rock and heavy metal music.
 KCLQ-FM changed its call letters to KZRZ shortly after the flip.
 This new call sign prompted a restraining order from the similarly named KRZR, a competing rock station.
 KZRZ subsequently chose the KFRZ call sign; however, that selection triggered threats of legal action from another station, KFRE.
 The Z Rock affiliate settled on KZZF.

 On April 1, 1991, KZZF dropped Z Rock in favor of adult contemporary, adopting new call letters KMMA on April 22.
 Six months later, in October 1991, the station became KCML, a country music outlet branded "Camel Country".

 In June 1992, Liggett Broadcasting sold KCML to Pappas Telecasting, owner of KMPH-TV in Visalia, for $550,000.
 The new owner installed a news/talk format the following year, using reporters from its TV sister station; new call letters KMPH-FM followed on February 22, 1993.
 In April 2005, KMPH-FM flipped to rhythmic adult contemporary as KVBE, "Vibe 107.5".